1997 United Kingdom general election: Background

-Disputes within the Conservative government over European Union issues, and a variety of "sleaze" allegations, had severely affected the government's popularity.
-Despite the strong economic recovery and substantial fall in unemployment in the four years leading up to the election, the rise in Conservative support was only marginal, with all of the major opinion polls having shown Labour in a comfortable lead since late 1992.
+Disputes within the Conservative government over European Union issues, and a variety of "sleaze" allegations, severely affected the government's popularity.
+Despite the economic recovery and fall in unemployment in the four years leading up to the election, the rise in Conservative support was only marginal, with all of the major opinion polls showing Labour in a comfortable lead from late 1992 onwards.

-Loss of parliamentary majority

-Following the 1992 general election, the Conservatives remained in government with 336 of the 651 House of Commons seats.
-Through a series of defections and by-election defeats, the government gradually lost its absolute majority in the House of Commons.
-By 1997, the Conservatives held only 324 House of Commons seats (and had not won a by-election since Richmond in 1989).
+Following the 1992 general election, the Conservatives remained in government with 336 of the 651 House of Commons seats, but through a series of defections and by-election defeats the government gradually lost its absolute majority.
+By 1997, the Conservatives held only 324 seats and had not won a by-election since Richmond in 1989.